-When designing for shearwall overturning restraint, the Designer is responsible for verifying that the building drift is within the acceptable code limitations.
+When designing for shearwall overturning restraint, the designer is responsible for verifying that the building drift is within the acceptable code limitations.
+The designer should include project specific deformation limits for shearwall overturning restraint (Strong-Rod ATS) in the construction drawings and specifications including whether deformation is to include wood crushing under the bearing plate as well as any requirements set forth by local jurisdictions.
 Serviceability should also be considered.

 The Simpson Strong-Tie Strong-Rod Anchor Tiedown System for shearwall overturning restraint (Strong-Rod ATS) is designed to be installed floor-by-floor as the structure is built.
 Installation in this manner, with shearwalls, will provide lateral stability during construction.